isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/no-subscription-ssh-client-ios.md

 ## The Problem with Subscription SSH Clients

-Subscription-based apps make financial sense for the developer, but they create a real problem for the user:
+There is nothing wrong with a subscription when it funds servers running 24/7 for you.
+The problem is paying a recurring fee for features that run entirely on your own device:

 - **Ongoing cost** — a $9.99/month SSH client costs more per year than most desktop tools
 - **Held hostage** — if you stop paying, your saved connections and keys may become inaccessible
-- **Privacy concerns** — some sync your server credentials to the developer's cloud infrastructure
+- **Privacy concerns** — some sync your server credentials to the developer's cloud infrastructure, whether you want it or not

 If you use SSH professionally, you're already paying for servers, VPNs, and tooling.
-Your SSH client shouldn't be another recurring line item.
+Core SSH features shouldn't be another recurring line item.

 ## WebSSH: One Purchase, No Subscription